ashish-chopra/angular-gauge/README.md

 First thing first, explore the [issue tracker](https://github.com/ashish-chopra/angular-gauge/issues) to find something to contribute.
 There are tons of other project setup related issues and activities in which you can help.
 Your feedback could also be a great contribution.

+If you face any problem, then raise an issue [here](https://github.com/ashish-chopra/angular-gauge/issues).

 License
 ---------